- What is the Cash App Free Money Scam?

 You may also want to step up your account security in the future.
 Cash App allows users to add certain features, including:

 - Requiring fingerprints to complete transactions

-- Initiating two-step authentication
+- Initiating two-factor authentication (2FA)

 - Setting up email or text notifications for account activity or suspicious account activity